B. D. Khobragade

-Bhaurao Dewaji Khobragade (25 September 1925 – 9 April 1984), commonly known as Rajabhau Khobragade, was an Indian barrister, Ambedkarite social activist and politician.
+Bhaurao Dewaji Khobragade (25 September 1925 – 9 April 1984), commonly known as Rajabhau Khobragade, was an Indian barrister, social activist and politician.
 He was a member of the Rajya Sabha of the Parliament of India at various times from 1958 to 1984.
 He was Deputy Chairman of the Rajya Sabha from 1969 to 1972.
 Khobragade was an Ambedkarite and leader of Republican Party of India (RPI).
-He hails from Mahar (Scheduled Caste) community and, in 1956 he got converted into Buddhism along with B. R. Ambedkar, the father of the Indian Constitution.
+He hailed from the Mahar (Scheduled Caste) community and, in 1956 converted to Buddhism along with B. R. Ambedkar.